zwasique/PokemonCatalogue/README.md

 	- and coding 'defensively'.. basically not being arrogant.
 - how to implement an std::set
 - _why_ operator << is often defined outside a class (or as a 'friend' function) but defined in the same class file (if there is one)
-	- I mean, I think I do..
+	- I mean, I _think_ I do.. (no more arrogance, remember?)
-- how to change the colour of text outputted to terminal!
+- how to change the colour of text outputted to terminal :)